lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 _Parameters:_

 - `operator` the address to query operator status for.
-- `tokenOwner` the address whose token allowance is being queried.
+- `tokenOwner` the address whose operator's allowance is being queried for.

 **Returns:** `uint256`, the amount of tokens `operator` has access to from `tokenOwner`.